IDMNYU/DM6053-Ideation-and-Prototyping-SP17-Duff/classmate_discovery.md

 # Classmate Discovery

-Using your classmate's 3 personal objects, input map, days in the life... media study, constant input choices assignments and social media presences, supplemented with an interview, questionnaire, or survey, **create a visual map that represents a classmates’ background, training, discipline, personal circumstances that led them to where they are today and where they are going.** Show cross-references.
+Using your classmate's 3 personal objects, input map, constant input choices assignments and social media presences, supplemented with an interview, questionnaire, or survey, **create a visual map that represents a classmates’ background, training, discipline, and personal circumstances that led them to where they are today and where they are going.** Show cross-references.

 You pick the form or metaphor (NOT limited to):
 * a subway map,